Bobbyfirmino/Matrix/README.md

 it will work only between 0-9

-so please inpul 0-9 only integer
+so please input 0-9 only integer